rstorms90/mulUserAuth/README.md

 ## What is it?

 Current project in alpha (not hosted) with custom user authentication and administrators.
-Looking forward, I intend to have a series of collected work per user, stored in another table of the database.
-Ability to organize in different lists, save, edit, and delete each collected piece of work.
+The iteration of this development is nearing an end where it is a multi-user blog and soon enough will build for video integration.

 ### Currently

-- hashed & salted passwords
 - user authentication and authorization
 - admins able to delete users
 - protected routes